The best prep for the U.S. Citizenship Test.

 What are the costs?

 Fees for various parts of the naturalization process are subject to periodic change, so the latest fee scale should be consulted.
 Many of the minor forms may be filed at no charge.
-According to the most recent fee schedule, the fee for submitting the required N-400 form is listed as $640, with an additional $85 added if a biometrics appointment is necessary.
+According to the most recent fee schedule, the fee for submitting the required N-400 form is listed as $760 for filing by paper and $710 to file online.
 There is a process, however, through which you can have this fee waived.
-It is also common for social service and community agencies to help with the payment of this fee.
+There is also a chance that social service and community agencies may help with the payment of this fee.
+For more information about fees, see the form G-1055 fee schedule and this list of filing fees.
+Be sure to check often for updates to these pages.

 What should I bring?